lbui9/ASSIP23_Youtube_ChatGPT_group_research/README.md

 # ASSIP23_Youtube_ChatGPT_group_research

 This is the research project that my team and I completed together for a summer 2023 internship program.
 To further understand the project, please read the _Conference Poster_ file.
-Since this is a group project, I cannot upload all the needed materials but just some parts of it to illustrate.
+Since this is a research project, I cannot upload all the needed materials but just some parts of it to illustrate.

 Large language models (LLMs) like ChatGPT are, as per Frankfurt’s